-Instruction: This form is to be used as a request for termination of land disturbance between the Contractor/Operator and SID.
-Approval of this request will NOT result in termination of VAR10 General Permit coverage from the DEQ.
-The Contractor/Operator SHALL NOT terminate VAR10 General Permit coverage with DEQ, when applicable, until Termination of Land Disturbance Approval from SID is granted.

-Project Name: VAR10 Permit # (when applicable): Section 1 - Conditions for Termination of Lan nd Disturbance The conditions of this section shall be met and thi Compliance Manager prior to termination of land is form shall be signed by both the Operator and the VTSID Stormwater disturbance (check those that apply): ☐ All pollution prevention measures have be cordance with the approved plans rol measures have been removed and resulting disturbances stabilized een removed from the site and disposed of in a legal manner ater management facilities have approved Record Report Section 2 - Operator Certification were prepared in accordance with a system design the information submitted.
-Based on my inquiry directly responsible for gathering the information I understand this document and that this document and all attachments ned to assure that qualified personnel properly gathered and evaluated y of the person or persons who manage the system, or those persons the information submitted is, to the best of my knowledge and belief, ere are significant penalties for submitting false information, including ing violations. " Operator/Contractor: Company: Signature: Date: Section 3 - Termination of Land Disturbance (To be completed by the Virginia Tech SID Stormwo SID recognizes this request to be accurate based or disturbance activity as it applies to the VT Annual n the certification above and terminates the Operator/Contractor's land Standards and Specifications for ESC and SWM.
+and SID.
+Approval of this request will NOT resul t for termination of land disturbance between the Contractor/Operator it in termination of VAR10 General Permit coverage from the DEQ.
+The 10 General Permit coverage with DEQ, when applicable, until Termination d.
+Project Name: VAR10 Permit # (when applicable): Section 1 - Conditions for Termination of La and Disturbance The conditions of this section shall be met and the Compliance Manager prior to termination of land his form shall be signed by both the Operator and the VTSID Stormwater d disturbance (check those that apply): ☐ All pollution prevention measures have b ccordance with the approved plans trol measures have been removed and resulting disturbances stabilized been removed from the site and disposed of in a legal manner water management facilities have approved Record Report Section 2 - Operator Certification were prepared in accordance with a system designate information submitted.
+Based on my inquidirectly responsible for gathering the information Indicate understand this document and that this document and all attachments gned to assure that qualified personnel properly gathered and evaluated ry of the person or persons who manage the system, or those persons n, the information submitted is, to the best of my knowledge and belief, here are significant penalties for submitting false information, including wing violations. " Operator/Contractor: Company: Signature: Date: Section 3 - Termination of Land Disturbance (To be completed by the Virginia Tech SID Stormy • • · on the certification above and terminates the Operator/Contractor's land al Standards and Specifications for ESC and SWM.
 Stormwater Compliance Manager: Signature: Date: